CARRYING CHILDREN SAFELY IN CARS

 Cars with 2 or more rows of seats (i.e. sedans):

-- 0-6 month olds must only travel in the front seat if there is no airbag.
+- Rear-facing children must only travel in the front seat if there is no airbag.
 Rear-facing carriers or car seats must not be used where there is an airbag regardless of the child’s age

 - 6 months onwards normal rules apply